Inventoteca/NeoDigito/README.md

 There are many examples implemented in this library.
 One of the examples is below.
 You can find other examples here

+Work In Progress:
+- Customize the order of segments
+- Control brigness
+-